 Browse additional recommended online and print resources to aid in concert preparation and to introduce students to the orchestra.

-Concerts for Schools is funded by the Herzfeld Foundation, and the Irene Edelstein Memorial Fund as administered by the Greater Milwaukee Foundation.
-All MSO education programs are supported in part by an endowment from the Hearst Foundations.
-The MSO is a member of the United Performing Arts Fund (UPAF) and is supported by a direct contribution from the Daniel M. Soref Charitable Trust.
-Concerts for Schools is also supported in part by grants from the Milwaukee Arts Board (MAB) and the Wisconsin Arts Board (WAB) with funds from the State of Wisconsin and the National Endowment for the Arts (NEA).
+Concerts for Schools is funded by the Herzfeld Foundation and the Gerda A. Debelak, Eleanor N. Wilson, and Irene Edelstein Memorial Funds as administered by the Greater Milwaukee Foundation.
+Concerts for Schools is also supported in part by a grant from the Wisconsin Arts Board (WAB), with funds from the State of Wisconsin and the National Endowment for the Arts (NEA).
+All MSO education programs are supported in part by an endowment from the Hearst Foundations and the United Performing Arts Fund (UPAF).

 Contact the MSO Education Department: